lfr/lfr.github.io/fun/_posts/2021-2-16-journey-to-functional-wonderland.md

 ![oop](/assets/2021/oop.png){:class="small"}

-Exceptions are so frequent when building OOP solutions that often one simply accepts exceptions as necessary inconveniences towards an eventually stable solution 🤞, which is sad because things just don't have to be this way.
+Exceptions are so frequent when building OOP solutions that often one simply accepts them as necessary inconveniences towards an eventually stable solution 🤞, which is sad because things just don't have to be this way.

 As one lets go of objects, or more accurately, as one starts using objects only when appropriate, exceptions start to become less and less commonplace, and in time you may find yourself writing code for hours from scratch and be rewarded with a brand new solution that just works!